 5. Relax, Relax, Relax

 Children and adults are not so different when it comes to falling asleep.
-If you’ve ever stayed awake because you’re worried, experiencing pain, overstimulated, or just not tired enough, then give your kids a break when they have difficulty falling asleep too.
+If you’ve ever stayed awake because you’re worried, experiencing pain, overstimulated, or just not tired enough, give your kids a break when they have difficulty falling asleep too.
 Avoid being impatient with a child who doesn’t want the bedtime routine to end.
 Instead, have some backup tools to help your child fall into a natural slumber.

 Some Tools That Might Help